MakingChatbots/ivr-tester/docs/transcribers/transcriber-accuracy.md

    Word Error Rate (WER): 3.225806451612903%
    ```

-Albeit highly contrived, the example has shown how training your transcription model has improved the Word Error Rate
+Albeit highly contrived, the example shows how training your transcription model has improved the Word Error Rate
 by 25.80%